 Clients have included Pecan Street Inc., the Cynthia & George Mitchell Foundation, Hill Country Conservancy, United Way, Environmental Defense Fund, the League of Conservation Voters (National), National Multiple Sclerosis Society, The World Resources Institute, the American Association of Public Health Laboratories, the California Housing Association, the Catholic Diocese of America, the American Dental Association, LifeWorks and others.

 In 2006 he was selected by The Climate Project to train 1,000 citizen activists to present Al Gore’s “An Inconvenient Truth” global warming slideshow in their communities.
-In addition to conducting the training, he presents the slideshow in venues across Central Texas.
+In addition to conducting the training, he presented the slideshow in venues across Central Texas.